<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[20/21th Century]]></category>

-<guid isPermaLink="false">http://www.exmusica.org/?p=31</guid>
+<guid isPermaLink="false">https://www.exmusica.org/?p=31</guid>

 <description><![CDATA[In minimal music composers tried to achieve maximal expression with minimal means.]]></description>